A Spanner for the Day After: Introduction

-\item \textbf{$\epsR$-reliable $(1+\eps$)-spanner in $\Re^d$ with bounded spread.} Since both general constructions in $\Re^d$ have some additional polylog factors that seems unnecessary, we present a better construction for the bounded spread case.
-Specifically, for points with spread $\SpreadC$ in $\Re^d$, and for any $\eps>0$, we construct a $\epsR$-reliable $(1+\eps)$-spanner with $\Of\bigl( \eps^{-d} \epsR^{-2} n \log \SpreadC \bigr)$ edges.
+\item \textbf{$\epsR$-reliable $(1+\eps$)-spanner with bounded spread.} Since the general construction in $\Re^d$ has some additional factors that seem unnecessary, we present an optimal construction for the case when the point set has bounded spread, that is, the ratio of the largest and the smallest distance of point pairs is bounded by a polynomial of $n$.
+Specifically, for points with spread $\SpreadC$ in $\Re^d$, for $d$ being constant, and for any $\eps>0$, we construct a $\epsR$-reliable $(1+\eps)$-spanner with $\Of\bigl( \eps^{-d} \epsR^{-2} n \log \SpreadC \bigr)$ edges.
 The basic idea is to construct a well-separated pair decomposition (\WSPD) directly on the quadtree of the point set, and convert every pair in the \WSPD into a reliable graph using a bipartite expander.
 The union of these graphs is the required reliable spanner.
-See \secref{r:d:bounded:spread} and \lemref{G_2d-bdd} for details.
+See \secref{r:d:bounded:spread} and \lemref{G_2d-bdd} for details. \end{compactenumA}